oncomouse/AndrewPilsch.com/_includes/cv.md

 ## Articles & Chapters

 **"Teaching Science Fiction as Media Archaeology"** in *Science Fiction in the Literature Classroom*.
 Ed.
-Gerry Canavan. (collection proposal under review with MLA).
+Gerry Canavan. (collection accepted by MLA).

 **"What the Computer Said: Poetic Machines, Rhetorical Adjuncts, and the Circuits of Eloquence"** in *Re-Programmable Rhetorics*.
 Eds.
 Steven Holmes and Michael Faris. (under contract at Utah State UP).

 **"Digital Labor"** Chapter in *Bloomsbury Handbook to the Digital Humanities*.
 Co-authored (40%) w/ Shawna Ross.
 Ed.
 James O'Sullivan. (collection under review with Bloomsbury).

 **"Computation."** Chapter in *The Edinburgh Companion to Modernism and Technology*.
 Eds.
-Ian Whittington and Alex Goody. (preliminary contract from Edinburgh UP).
+Ian Whittington and Alex Goody. (under contract with Edinburgh UP).

 **"Writing."** Chapter in *[Understanding Flusser, Understanding Modernism](https://www.bloomsbury.com/uk/understanding-flusser-understanding-modernism-9781501348433/)*.
 Ed.
 Aaron Jaffe, Michael F. Miller, Rodrigo Martini.
-(Bloomsbury, forthcoming Dec 2021).
+(Bloomsbury, 2021).

 **"The Posthuman City."** Chapter in *[The City in American Literature and Culture](https://www.cambridge.org/core/books/city-in-american-literature-and-culture/D655A66B037AF3CE7AFE6BC04B4FAB19)*.
 Ed.
 Kevin McNamara.
 (Cambridge UP, 2021).